When Do I Move Up Levels in Dancing?

 • The class may be ‘watered down’ to accommodate members that have skipped ahead too fast.
 This is obviously very frustrating for the members in that class that have done the right thing and are now feeling like they are not getting value out of the class they are attending.

-When Do I Move Up Levels in Dance
+When Do I Move Up Levels in Dancing?

 What can I do if I feel I am ready to move up but have not yet been invited to?

 Always talk to your teacher.
-Your teacher (not the manager/owner/front-of-house) is the only person who can book you into groups.
+Your private teacher or your group class teacher (not the manager/owner/front-of-house) is the only person who can book you into groups.

 Your teacher is the one looking after your dancing, your syllabus, your progress and your group class invitations.